 As simple as it sounds, one of the most important parts of a detox is to drink sufficient good quality purified water.
 There is no point in trying to remove toxins from the body if, with every mouthful of water, you are retoxifying.

-Adequately purified water that also has an increased amount of molecular hydrogen can certainly aid in a detox regime.
-Reducing the amount of chlorine, chloramines, fluoride, heavy metals and organic pesticides from water before drinking it is an obvious choice.
+The adequately purified water that also has an increased amount of molecular hydrogen can certainly aid in a detox regime.
+Reducing the amount of chlorine, chloramines, fluoride, heavy metals and organic pesticides from the water before drinking it is an obvious choice.

 Hydrogen Rich Water

-As part of a detox regime increasing molecular hydrogen, and through this increasing the body’s natural antioxidant defences, allows more of the bodies resources to be used for healing, and eliminating toxins.
+As part of a detox regime increasing molecular hydrogen, and through this increase, the body’s natural antioxidant defences, allows more of the bodies resources to be used for healing and eliminating toxins.

 More on Detox Supplements

 As part of a spring detox, a supplement to help improve digestive function, support the liver and assist the body in eliminating toxins from the digestive tract through increasing peristaltic action and eliminating parasites can be invaluable in increasing vitality and overcoming that sluggish feeling.
 Ingredients to look for include the herbs wormwood, black walnut, pumpkin seed, milk thistle, olive leaf, pau d’arco, gentian, barberry, garlic, thyme and cloves.
 (Such supplements should be used short term only).

 Garlic, thyme and cloves are all anti-microbial, thus can be beneficial in eliminating harmful bacteria in the digestive tract.
 Wormwood, black walnut, pau d’arco are used as anti-parasitic herbs which also increase the action of the large intestine and have a laxative effect.
 A laxative can be an important part of any detox as sluggish bowel motions gives more time for faeces to ferment in the bowel which increases the toxic load on the body.
 Some fermentation is essential for good bacteria, but too much can be detrimental.